 - 97. The Council's Internal Audit Division operates to the UK Public Sector Internal Audit Standards (PSIAS) and Local Government Application Note.
 The Annual Internal Audit Plan is a rolling programme that is risk based and sets the foundation for an objective review of key controls and procedures operating within the Council.
 The Audit Committee approves the Audit Plan and receives progress reports during the year, including any significant matters arising or other issues of concern, and Internal Audit's Annual Report. - 98.
-Internal Audit concluded in their Annual Report for 2023/24, reported to the July 2024 Audit Committee, that in the opinion of the Assurance Manager the Council continues to have an appropriate, and overall, an effective system of internal control, upon which it can place reasonable reliance to deliver the Council's objectives, and detect fraud and other malpractice within a reasonable period of time. - 99.
+Internal Audit concluded in their Annual Report for 2023/24, reported to the July 2024 Audit Committee, that overall the Council continues to operate within a control environment that is generally sound. - 99.
 A Shared Internal Audit Service with Stockton Borough Council commenced on 1 April 2017, following the agreement of both Councils.
 The intention was to future proof the important functions that the service provides while enabling a saving to be achieved, not least in management costs.
 In particular, the arrangement will enhance the resilience of the service. - 100.
 The Audit Charter 2023/24 for the Internal Audit Shared Service was approved and its Quality Assurance and Improvement Process noted at the April 2023 Audit Committee.